-It is alleged that only a portion of the funds raised were actually invested in the manner represented to the clients.
-A significant portion of the funds raised from investors, including the clients, were used to pay back interest and principal payments to earlier investors; and fund the Chu family’s lavish lifestyle which included luxurious vacations, travel on private jets, tickets to premium sporting events and concerts, high-end real estate, and an extensive collection of luxury watches and exotic cars.
+It is alleged that only a portion of the funds raised was actually invested in the manner represented to the clients.
+A significant portion of the funds raised from investors, including the clients, was used to pay back interest and principal payments to earlier investors; and fund the Chu family’s lavish lifestyle which included luxurious vacations, travel on private jets, tickets to premium sporting events and concerts, high-end real estate, and an extensive collection of luxury watches and exotic cars.

 In short, the promissory note scheme possesses all the traditional indicia of a Ponzi scheme.
 Derek Chu was fired by NYLIFE for engaging in an illicit selling away scheme and barred from the securities industry for life by FINRA